{/*

 The breadcrumbs markup tells Google that your site's breadcrumbs are organized.

 The product markup shows which categories a product belongs to on a website using an attribute.
-The attribute tells search engine crawlers which parts of the text represent product data and which parts don't.
+The attribute tells search engine crawlers which parts of the text represent product data and which don't.

-To use this schema markup, find out what attributes are necessary for each product by clicking on Edit Product Attributes from the drop-down menu next to any given product in WooCommerce.
+To use this schema markup, determine the necessary attributes for each product by clicking "Edit Product Attributes" from the drop-down menu next to any given product in WooCommerce.

 11. Take advantage of social media